faouzzz/rails_locales_generator/README.md

 Now you can use the locales generator in your rails 3+ project folder.

-For example, say you have a campaign model and campaigns resource controller in your project:
+For example, say you have a campaign table in your database and a campaigns resource controller your project that you need locales for:

 ```shell
 rails g locales campaigns